jeremiahpatterson/azure-network-protocols/README.md

 Observe RDP Traffic
 - Step 1 - In Wireshark, filter for RDP traffic only.
 - Step 2 - Observe the immediate non-stop spam of traffic.
 - Step 3 - The End.
-Log out of RDP's

 <h2>Actions and Observations</h2>